Ai-Kiwi/cc-Music/README.md

 # cc-Music

-inorder to downlaod this the easiest way is to run ```wget run https://raw.githubusercontent.com/Ai-Kiwi/cc-Music/main/startup.lua```
+inorder to downlaod this the easiest way is to run